If you’re a business owner, chances are you’ve been hearing more and more about CRM. But what is it? And why should your business care?

 - Time = money: All-in-one CRM software like EngageBay offer a wide range of automation tools to cut down the time it takes for a team to do all the repetitive daily tasks.
 When you save hours every day, you save thousands of dollars every month!

 - Only necessary phone calls, please: When you use CRM automation, there’s often no need to jump on the phone or manually send emails.
-While your sales team will still need to call prospects, these will only be necessary calls.
+While your sales reps will still need to call prospects as per the sales process, these will only be necessary calls.
 The CRM system will filter out all the leads and clients that may not be willing to take a phone call about your products at the moment.

 Increasing Employee Productivity

 CRM for B2B companies can improve employee productivity and work performance by giving them access to relevant customer information.